ds-modules/EPS-C20/LessonPlan1.md

 ### First we will teach basics of python 3.

--Assigning variables, addition, subtraction.
+- Assigning variables, addition, subtraction.
--Lists, arrays, dictionaries, tables
+- Lists, arrays, dictionaries, tables
+- Basic plotting with matplotlib